seanjames777/SML-Language-Definition/README.md

 type 'let' and then press tab to insert a let block.

 #Development:

+If you intend to edit the package and have installed it via Package Control, you should consider switching to option two above (clone the git repo) to avoid having your changes overwritten.
+You may need to uninstall the package in package control.

 The .JSON-* files can be used to generate the .tm* files.
 You may need the "AAAPackageDev" package for the JSON build to work.